FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ```
 {% endraw %}

 This template still needs some variables, namely the user's birthday (if we have it) and any messages based on their input.
-We also need to connect it to a URL and make the /logout URL meaningful)
+We also need to connect it to a URL and make the `/logout` URL meaningful.

-Add URLs for the dashboard and to logout in the secretbirthdaysapp/urls.py file.
-The whole file should look like this.
+Add URLs for the dashboard and to logout in the `secretbirthdaysapp/urls.py` file.
+When you are done, the whole file should look like this:

 ```python
 from django.urls import path